awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ## Enabling Enhanced Networking on Ubuntu with DKMS<a name="enhanced-networking-ena-ubuntu-dkms"></a>

 This method is for testing and feedback purposes only\.
 It is not intended for use with production deployments\.
-For production employments, see [Enabling Enhanced Networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.
+For production deployments, see [Enabling Enhanced Networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

 **Important**
 Using DKMS voids the support agreement for your subscription\.
-Using kmod configurations are an acceptable alternative for running the latest available kernel modules\.
+Using kmod configurations is an acceptable alternative for running the latest available kernel modules\.

 **To enable enhanced networking with ENA on Ubuntu \(EBS\-backed instances\)**